pebreo/pebreo.github.io/begin/Bonus2-good-enough.md

+gemini:
+Make a table comparing pros & cons of living in a house vs living in a cave.
+Include materials & labor

 i want to be crysteal clear:,w/o innovation wrd stiol be living in caved

 the following is acwork of fiction used to highlight a possible nightmare scenario: